 3. What did you like or dislike about the pacing?

-These are just a few questions I asked myself and there are many, many more questions to consider, but the point is that your answers to these questions are what’s going to help you develop your story.
+These are just a few questions I asked myself, and there are many, many more questions to consider, but the point is that your answers to these questions are what’s going to help you develop your story.

 End chapters on cliffhangers, keep readers guessing from page to page, and thrill them through the use of action elements.

 Without giving away spoilers from my books, I included a modicum of sex and romance, chase scenes, the classic hero versus villain dynamics, and the obligatory shocking deaths.
-It might look different for you or it might look the same, but when you boil it down to its essence, you just need to remember to provide suspense and thrills.
+It might look different for you, or it might look the same, but when you boil it down to its essence, you just need to remember to provide suspense and thrills.

 The last tidbits I’ll give are things to consider when you start the process of putting a bow on the thrilling package you’ve written.
 I chose self-publishing because I was impatient.
 Sending out queries only to get rejections got annoying.
 Mind you, in every rejection letter I received, the agents said my writing was good but that the story wasn’t one they were ready for.

 I wanted to get my creation out there in the hands of readers, so finding IngramSpark was a godsend.
-I had full control over my book’s creation, from the title, to the story, to the cover, to the trim size, which I’ll add, are very important elements to catch a reader’s attention.
+I had full control over my book’s creation, from the title to the story, to the cover, to the trim size, which I’ll add, are essential elements to catch a reader’s attention.
 In the end, I’m happy with my outcomes, and although it didn’t come without some lessons—which you will soon discover—before long, you’ll be thrilling audiences and writing guest blogs about how you did it.
 Trust me.